celery/pytest-celery/docs/getting-started/introduction.rst

 .. tip::

-    See :ref:`advanced-installation` for more advanced installation options.
+    See :ref:`advanced-installation-section` for more advanced installation options.